-Credit enhancements with federal government agencies of \$18.0 million at year-end 2023, \$19.5 million at year-end 2022, and \$20.6 million at year-end 2021 were outstanding.
+Credit enhancements with federal government agencies of \$17.9 million at year-end 2024, \$18.0 million at year-end 2023, and \$19.5 million at year-end 2022 were outstanding.
 These credit enhancements consist primarily of loans in the USDA FSA Guaranteed Loan Program.
 To incent the Association to make certain loans we could not normally underwrite, the USDA typically will guarantee 90% of the loss on the debt.
 This program is a valuable tool used to manage credit to young/beginning/small borrowers, as well as high risk credit groups.
 Using the program creates constructive credit for both the borrower and the lender.
-During 2021, the Association's credit enhancements with federal government agencies also included loans guaranteed at 100% by the Small Business Administration (SBA).
-The Association did not have any loans guaranteed by the SBA in 2023 or 2022.